TourCMS/ng-tourcms/README.md

 #### [Channel Performance](http://www.tourcms.com/support/api/mp/channels_performance.php)
-List top 50 channels by number of unique visitor clicks (or check performance for a specific channel).
+List top 50 Channels by number of unique visitor clicks (or check performance for a specific channel).

-Supply a Channel ID to just return a specific Channel.
+Optonally supply an object containing a `channelId` to just return a specific Channel.

 ```js
 tourcmsApiService.ChannelPerformance()